 For more than two centuries, the Shree Siddhivinayak Ganapati Temple in Prabhadevi, Mumbai, has been devoted to fulfilling the desires of those who come to worship there.

-In India, Shree Ganesh is the first deity to be worshipped before starting on any new endeavor or commercial venture, owing to his divine name as the problem-solver (Vighnaharta).
+Shree Ganesh is the first deity to be worshipped in India before starting any new endeavor or commercial venture, owing to his divine name as the problem-solver (Vighnaharta).

 The Shree Siddhivinayak Ganapati Mandir, which is in Prabhadevi, is unquestionably one of the most famous and important sites of worship in Mumbai.

 Under official documents, the temple was dedicated for the first time on Thursday, November 19, 1801.
 A tiny building that housed the black stone idol of Shree Siddhivinayak, which was around two and a half feet broad, served as the temple’s focal point at the time.

 Its most notable characteristic is the trunk’s tilt to this god’s right side.
 The idol features four hands (Chaturbhuj), with a lotus in the top right, a tiny axe in the upper left, holy beads in the bottom right, and a bowl filled with Modaks in the lower right (a delicacy which is a perennial favorite with Shree Siddhivinayak).

 Riddhi and Siddhi, goddesses of holiness, fulfillment, prosperity, and wealth, represent the deity on both sides.
 Like Lord Shiva’s third eye, an eye is etched on the deity’s forehead.